korelinv/PromisMe/README.md

 });
 ```

-it's perfectly fuction but not quite clear what is happening here
+it's perfectly fuctional but not quite clear what is happening here

 we can fix this using alias <b>module</b> like so: